Zita of Bourbon-Parma: Early life

 Princess Zita of Bourbon-Parma was born at the Villa Pianore in the Italian Province of Lucca, 9 May 1892.
 The unusual name Zita was given to her after Zita, a popular Italian saint who had lived in Tuscany in the 13th century.
-She was the third daughter and fifth child of the deposed Robert I, Duke of Parma and his second wife Infanta Maria Antonia of Portugal, a daughter of King Miguel of Portugal and his wife Princess Adelaide of Löwenstein-Wertheim-Rosenberg.
+She was the third daughter and fifth child of the deposed Robert I, Duke of Parma, and his second wife, Infanta Maria Antonia of Portugal, a daughter of King Miguel of Portugal and his wife Adelaide of Löwenstein-Wertheim-Rosenberg.
 Zita's father had lost his throne as a result of the movement for Italian unification in 1859 when he was still a child.
 He fathered twelve children during his first marriage to Princess Maria Pia of the Two Sicilies (six of whom were mentally disabled, and three of whom died young).
-Duke Robert became a widower in 1882, and two years later he married Infanta Maria Antonia of Portugal, Zita's mother.
+Duke Robert became a widower in 1882, and two years later he married Infanta Maria Antonia of Portugal.
 The second marriage produced a further twelve children.
-Zita was the 17th child among Duke Robert's 24 children.
-Robert moved his large family between Villa Pianore (a large property located between Pietrasanta and Viareggio) and his Schwarzau Castle in lower Austria.
+Zita was the 17th among Duke Robert's 24 children.
+Robert moved his large family between Villa Pianore (a large property located between Pietrasanta and Viareggio) and his Schwarzau Castle in Lower Austria.
 It was mainly in these two residences that Zita spent her formative years.
 The family spent most of the year in Austria, moving to Pianore in the winter and returning in the summer.
 To move between them, they took a special train with sixteen coaches to accommodate the family and their belongings.

 Zita and her siblings were raised to speak Italian, French, German, Spanish, Portuguese and English.
 She recalled:

 At the age of ten, Zita was sent to a boarding school at Zanberg in Upper Bavaria, where there was a strict regime of study and religious instruction.
 She was summoned home in the autumn of 1907 at the death of her father.
-Her maternal grandmother sent Zita and her sister Francesca to a convent on the Isle of Wight to complete her education.
+Her maternal grandmother sent Zita and her sister Francesca to a convent on the Isle of Wight to complete their education.
 Brought up as devout Catholics, the Parma children regularly undertook good works for the poor.
 In Schwarzau the family turned surplus cloth into clothes.
 Zita and Francesca personally distributed food, clothing, and medicines to the needy in Pianore.
 Three of Zita's sisters became nuns and, for a time, she considered following the same path.
-Zita went through a patch of poor health and was sent for the traditional cure at a European spa for two years.
+Zita went through a period of poor health and was sent for the traditional cure at a European spa for two years.